powersj/powersj.io/content/post/mech-keyboard-tada68.md

 ![box](/img/projects/tada68/solder.png#center)

 The moment of truth and everything lit up!
-I did find that I had one orange LED out of the batch I installed, so I had to remove that one and resolder a new one.
+I did find that I had one orange LED out of the batch I installed, so I had to remove that one and re-solder a new one.

 ![box](/img/projects/tada68/light.png#center)